 This is the favorite way to get here.
 The trip can be a fun vacation with new things to see along the way.
 Click on the map to the right to view and print a full-size version of our treasure map of Central Nevada, with lots of ideas for what to see on your way here.
 Give it 4 or 5 seconds to load.
 It is a large map.

 If you are coming in from the east or west on US 50, "The Loneliest Highway" you can take this quick video tour from Travel Nevada.
-Unfortunately, Ely is too small to rate even more than a passing mention.
 There is a longer video of the road into Ely from the West here.

 Our first choice would be to spend a night in the East Ely Yard, either in the caboose or the bunkhouse.
-Granted, there are many local hotels and motels here that offer more creature-comforts and you can still hear the whistle of a steam locomotive all over the town.
+Granted, there are many local hotels and motels here that offer more creature-comforts and you can still hear the whistle of our steam locomotives anywhere in town.
 For more listings see the accommodations page.